-1. Brief outline of the Company's : Brief Outline of the Company's CSR policy CSR policy, including overview of projects or programs proposed to be undertaken Your Company has a value system of giving back to society and improvir the people and the surrounding environment.
-Since its inception your C has been a socially responsible corporate making investment in the con which goes beyond any mandatory legal and statutory requirements. e.
-The Company's more secure and te strategy which sactivities ensure lief, the Company framework of the untry faces today, e in our society.
-Overv view of CSR projects or programs propo sed to be underta ıken initiat contri drinki of Ho backv Initiat gover balan prome g the financial year ur ives beyond business wi butions towards developing water facilities, improspitals, promoting/sporvard areas of various ives, woman empower inment schools and secing ("Lab"), in ITI Rajpution of rural sports and g the financial year, your ties. th the aim for incoment of sanitarizing availability asoring education parts of countrement program tting up of maura alongwith sucception to clusive developme tion facilities, making facilities, making facilities, making facility and in economically stry, sponsoring Sont and sportion and supporting organisms of COVID -19. nt.
-These included ng available clean ities, development and educationally skill Development development of conditioning cycle ations engaged in 2.
-The Composition of the CSR : The C SR Committee of the Bo oard comprises of following Memb pers : Committee SI.
+1. Brief outline of the Company's : Brief Outline of the Company 's CSR policy CSR policy, including overview of projects or programs proposed to be undertaken the pe has b Company has a value sy eople and the surroundi een a socially responsit goes beyond any mand ng environmen ble corporate m t.
+Since its inception aking investment on your Company in the community Your Company believes in corporate excellence and social welfare.
+The Compa CSR initiatives are inspired by the opportunity to contribute to a more secure sustainable future.
+Your Company believes that the corporate strategy w embraces social developments as an integral part of the business activities en long term sustainability of business enterprises.
+With this belief, the Comp is committed to make substantial improvements in the social framework of nearby community.
+Looking at the social problems which the country faces to we believe that every such contribution shall bring a big change in our society.
+Overv view of CSR projects or programs prop osed to be underta ken initiat contri drinki of Ho backy Initiat gover balan prome g the financial year ur ives beyond business wi butions towards develop ng water facilities, impro spitals, promoting/ spor vard areas of various ives, woman empower nment schools and se cing ("Lab"), in ITI Rajpu otion of rural sports and g the financial year, your ties. th the aim for in- oment of sanita ving availability parts of cour rment program tting up of ma ura alongwith s contribution to clusive developme tion facilities, maki of health care facil on in economically htry, sponsoring S n, renovation and nual lab for Air C upporting organise COVID -19. nt.
+These included ng available clean ities, development and educationally Skill Development development of Conditioning cycle ations engaged in 2.
+The Composition of the CSR : The C SR Committee of the Bo pard comprises of following Memb pers : Committee SI.
 No. Name of the Director Designation/ Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year 1 Ms. Sudha Pillai Chairperson 2 2 2 Mr. Jasbir Singh Member 2 2 3 Mr. Daljit Singh Member 2 2 4 Mr. Manoj Kumar Sehrawat Member 2 2 3.
-Web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the Company : under Link CSR policy including o taken is available on th ambergroupindia.com/o e Company's w ebsite through the 4.
-The Details of Impact assessment of CSR projects carried out in pursuance of sub - rule (3) of rule 8 of the Companies (Corporate Social responsibility Policy) Rules, 2014 : Not Applicable
+Web-link where Composition of CSR committee, CSR Policy and CSR projects approved by the board are disclosed on the website of the Company : under • Link CSR policy including o taken is available on th ambergroupindia.com/c e Company's w ebsite through the 4.
+The Details of Impact assessment of CSR projects carried out in pursuance of sub - rule (3) of rule 8 of the Companies (Corporate Social responsibility : Not A Not Applicable